Man resting in the gym after a workout, focusing on achieving his fitness goals

 I understand that in today’s world, it’s easy to get caught up in six-pack abs or sculpted physiques.

-But when I started my fitness journey in my thirties, I realized the real focus should be on health first, then looks second.
+But the truth is that when I started my fitness journey in my thirties, I realized the real focus should be on health first.

 Looking good is great, but the benefits of exercise go way beyond appearance.